jadewowgreen/jadewowgreen/README.md

 ---

 ## 🌷 Study Abroad
-In Spring 2026, I’ll be studying in Madrid, Spain through Indiana University’s program with **Universidad Complutense de Madrid**, supported by the **Luddy Study Abroad Scholarship** and the **Edward L. Hutton International Experiences Program (HIEP) Grant**.
-I’m excited to explore how technology, business, and culture connect around the world 💕✨
+In Spring 2026, I’ll be studying in **Madrid, Spain** with **Universidad Complutense de Madrid**, thanks to the **Luddy Study Abroad Scholarship** and the **Edward L. Hutton International Experiences Program (HIEP) Grant**.
+I can’t wait to explore how technology, culture, and business come together around the world ✨💕

 ---